CarolShingai/cub3d/README.md

 Cub3D is a project of 42 School common core, where is simulated a 3D environment using Raycasting, a tecnic famous by the game Wolfenstein 3D.
 Everthing as done in parteneship with [luana-r](https://github.com/luana-r).

 ## ✨ABOUT THE PROJECT
 The game was developed in C, using the MLX42 library.
 It offers a first-person experience set within a closed map, inspired by the series *Severance*.
 The game explores concepts of perception, depth and dualiatily.
-The project was mysterious an important.
+The project was mysterious and important.

 ## Technologies
 - Language: C